Kids & Youth at the hive

 FINDING THE RIGHT CLIMBING PROGRAMThe Hive is proud to offer a variety of climbing and learning opportunities.
 Whether new or experienced, your child will come away from our program having learned new skills and had a ton of fun!

-“It is obvious how much progress our kid made of the course of the first 6-7 classes.
+“It is obvious how much progress our kid made in the course of the first 6-7 classes.
 All that by having a ton of fun…”

 – Program Parent (Anon.)